Filters Filters — Can a Pool Sand Filter Be Too Big? Sizing Problems Explained

 Channeling and Bypass Issues

-When water velocity is too low, it follows the path of least resistance through the sand bed, creating channels.
-These channels allow dirty water to bypass the filtering sand entirely, resulting in:
+When an oversized bed isn't backwashed thoroughly, the sand compacts and calcifies; water then follows the path of least resistance through these hardened zones, creating channels.
+These channels allow dirty water to bypass the filtering sand, resulting in:

 Solutions for Oversized Sand Filter Problems